Lake Amatitlán: History

 As of 1850, the lake was used as a bathing lake and a resort area in the spring.
 Nearby hot springs were also popular with visitors.

 Economy

 In the mid 19th century, the lake was plentiful with crawfish, sardines, and other seafood.
 The seafood was captured and sold for the local region, as seafood was rarely imported into the area.

 Pollution

 Amatitlán lake's catchment area includes Guatemala City.
 Each year large quantities of untreated sewage, industrial waste and a staggering 500,000 tons of sediment are carried into the lake through the Villalobos River.
-This has contributed to high levels of pollution of the lake's water, and an accelerated eutrophication and siltation.
+Specifically, the lake takes in about 75,000 tons of waste from Guatemala City every year.
+This has contributed to high levels of pollution of the lake's water, and accelerated eutrophication and siltation.
 This has seriously affected the lake's former function as a source of drinking water and irrigation, and reduced its recreational functions.